This topic describes how the Gorouter, the main component in the PWS routing tier, routes HTTP traffic within Pivotal Web Services.

 X-Forwarded-For is present, the Gorouter appends the load balancer’s IP address to it and forwards the list.
 If

 X-Forwarded-For is not present, then the Gorouter sets it to the IP address of the load balancer in the forwarded request (some load balancers masquerade the client IP).
 If a load balancer sends the client IP using the PROXY protocol, then the Gorouter uses the client IP address to set

-If your load balancer terminates TLS upstream from the Gorouter, it must append these headers to requests forwarded to the Gorouter.
+If your load balancer terminates TLS on the client side of the Gorouter, it must append these headers to requests forwarded to the Gorouter.

 Zipkin is a tracing system that enables app developers to troubleshoot failures or latency issues.
 Zipkin provides the ability to trace requests and responses across distributed systems.
-See Zipkin.io for more information.
+For more information, see Zipkin.io.

 The Gorouter examines the HTTP request headers and performs the following: